konflux-ci/architecture/ADR/0014-let-pipelines-proceed.md

 All scanning and linting TaskRuns should *succeed* even if they find problems in the content they are evaluating.

-Use the `HACBS_TEST_OUTPUT` result convention from [ADR-0013] to expose those results and render them for users ([STONE-459]).
+Use the `TEST_OUTPUT` result convention from [ADR-0030] to expose those results and render them for users ([STONE-459]).

 ## Consequences